theRAPTLab/gsgo/docs/00-dev-archives/sprint-20XX-summaries.md

 * W1: Break cont'd.
 CodeReview of May Pilot.
 Meeting with Researchers
 * W2: Meeting followup.
 Discussions on Feature and Phases.

+**SUMMARY S2110 MAY 17 - MAY 30**

+* W1: ifExpr bug
+* W2:Fix underlying "block chaining" bug in script-parser